 Resume building can be tricky and exhausting without expert advice.
-You need to be focused while choosing a professional format for your resume.
+Hence, we advise you to be focused while choosing a professional format for your resume.

 Apart from this, the most effective element to emphasize its effectiveness is resume bullet points.
 You can mention every resume detail except the summary/objective in bullet points.